Hawkgirl (Kendra Saunders): DCeased

 Kendra Saunders's version of Hawkgirl is featured in the DCeased comic book series.
 In this alternative Earth where a zombie-like virus has infected most of the planet, Kendra is one of the remaining survivors.
 She informs the Justice League that Captain Atom is about to self-implode, giving Black Canary's green lantern ring just enough time to shield them from the blast.
 Hawkgirl is later able to evacuate from Earth alongside a few civilians and Justice League members.

 She is shown in the sequel DCeased: Dead Planet, that is set five years after the original mini-series.
 The survivors make Earth-2 their new home, but after they receive a distress signal from Cyborg, Kendra, amidst other heroes, returns to Earth to respond to the signal.

+DC X Sonic the Hedgehog

+Kendra Saunders's version of Hawkgirl makes an appearance in the intercompany crossover DC X Sonic the Hedgehog.
+Appearing in the third issue, she and Supergirl are subdued by Gorilla Grodd with his enhanced psychic powers, until they are aided by a Wonder Woman-suited Amy Rose.
+After Grodd and his Gorilla army are defeated, Hawkgirl nearly smashes the device enhancing Grodd's powers, until Amy stops her, revealing the source of the device is a Chaos Emerald.